 The Colourful Disappointment of the Ninth Tarantino

-Following my thoughts in part one of the post duo, I now dedicate myself to Quentin Tarantino’s new ninth film Once Upon a Time in Hollywood, which was released in German cinemas on August 15, 2019.
-It is my first time to write a critique.
-Therefore, I hope that I can express myself in a way to which you can relate.
+Following my thoughts in the first part of the post-duo, I now turn to Quentin Tarantino’s new ninth film Once Upon a Time in Hollywood, which was released in German cinemas on 15 August 2019.
+This is the first time I am writing a review.
+So I hope I can express myself in a way that you can relate to.

 The Dream Factory and the Heart of LA

-Once Upon a Time in Hollywood is first and foremost a homage to the classic Hollywood of 1969 and portrays the process including some hurdles of filmmaking.
+Once Upon a Time in Hollywood is first and foremost a tribute to the classic Hollywood of 1969, depicting the process and some of the hurdles of filmmaking.

-The film uses smooth camera movements and features magnificent sets in realistically staged city scenes.
-Each car and each truck printed with contemporary advertising originates from that era what the camera manages to capture in wide-angle.
-This scenic accuracy especially over the highway drives caught me and fascinated me.
-I didn’t get enough of it.
+The film uses fluid camera movements and gorgeous sets in realistically staged city scenes.
+Every car and truck, plastered with contemporary advertisements, is from the era, which the wide-angle camera captures.
+This scenic accuracy, especially during the freeway drives, caught my attention and fascinated me.
+I couldn’t get enough.

-Celebrating this era is something the film can do extraordinarily well.
+Celebrating this era is something the film does exceptionally well.
 Even the characters in the film enjoy their dramatic talent.
-The viewer is presented with a colourful Hollywood on the platter, which entices to marvel and adores the art of filmmaking.
+The viewer is presented with a colorful Hollywood on a platter that makes you admire and admire the art of filmmaking.

-In the course of the film another cinematic world is portrayed, which I don’t want to spoil and therefore don’t want to comment on.
+There is another cinematic world portrayed in the course of the film, which I don’t want to spoil and therefore won’t comment on.

 The Actors in the Film as Actors (Respectively Stuntman) in the Film

-In Once Upon a Time in Hollywood, Leonardo DiCaprio slips into the role of Rick Dalton, a decapitated actor who only appears in bad TV series and tries to free himself from the association with Western that prevents him from taking on new roles.
+In Once Upon a Time in Hollywood, Leonardo DiCaprio takes on the role of Rick Dalton, a decapitated actor who only appears in bad TV series and tries to break free of the Western association that prevents him from taking on new roles.
 Hollywood is now New Hollywood and Rick Dalton can’t get a foothold there, even though he lives next door to Roman Polański and his wife Sharon Tate.

-Those who are familiar with the acting art of DiCaprio will not be disappointed.
-He shines most in those scenes in which he switches between his role as Rick Dalton and the character he plays in the film as Rick Dalton.
-Nor is there anything to say about the charisma and role of Brad Pitt.
-Moviegoers get the paradigmatic coolness of a Pitt performance at their best.
-Fortunately not less, but not more either.
+Those familiar with DiCaprio’s acting skills will not be disappointed.
+He shines most in the scenes where he switches between his role as Rick Dalton and the character he plays in the film.
+There is also nothing to say about Brad Pitt’s charisma and role.
+Viewers get the paradigmatic cool of a Pitt performance at its best.
+Fortunately, no less, but no more either.

-Over the length of the film, Tarantino lets the two characters run into the void.
-Another scene, another wink by Leonardo DiCaprio, another cool/bad look by Brad Pitt.
-It doesn’t take long until the repertoire of facial expressions and gestures has nothing new in store.
+For the duration of the film, Tarantino lets the two characters run into the void.
+Another scene, another wink from Leonardo DiCaprio, another cool/bad look from Brad Pitt.
+It doesn’t take long for the repertoire of facial expressions and gestures to run dry.

-Margot Robbie gets less screentime than the trailers would suggest.
-There isn’t much to fathom about her character, which is probably because Sharon Tate, portrayed by Robbie, is sufficiently well known in the American culture.
-The same applies to the circumstances of her death, to which the film refers in an honourable way.
+Margot Robbie gets less screen time than the trailers suggested.
+There isn’t much to fathom about her character, probably because Robbie’s character, Sharon Tate, is sufficiently well known in American culture.
+The same goes for the circumstances of her death, to which the film refers in an honorable way.

-Tarantino takes Charles Manson’s spotlights and puts Sharon Tate’s life in the limelight.
-After initial scepticism about the film, Tarantino’s descendants supported his film project, for example, Margot Robbie with a perfume from Tate.
+Tarantino takes the spotlight off Charles Manson and shines it on Sharon Tate’s life.
+After initial skepticism about the film, Tarantino’s descendants supported his project, including Margot Robbie with a perfume by Tate.

-The intention, as well as the title of the film, reveals itself at the end which leaves me in deference to Tarantino’s endeavour.
+The intention, as well as the title of the film, is revealed at the end, which leaves me in awe of Tarantino’s endeavor.

 Tarantino’s Stylistic Means

-Anyone who sees a film by Quentin Tarantino knows that brutal violence awaits them.
+Anyone who watches a Quentin Tarantino film knows that they are in for some brutal violence.
 Tarantino has successfully established this association with his name.
-And while he is loved for his dialogues, the controversial stylistic means of violence is often the pivot of his critics.
+And while he is loved for his dialogue, it is the controversial use of violence that is often the focus of his critics.

 An Excursion into the Grandiosity of Django Unchained

-Speaking of dialogues.
-A few months ago I caught myself watching several scenes from Tarantino’s filmography on YouTube: Like the grandiose dialogue between Dr King Schultz and Django and the Marshall before and after the bounty hunter shot Sheriff Bill Sharp.
+Speaking of dialogue.
+A few months ago, I found myself watching several scenes from Tarantino’s filmography on YouTube: Like the great dialogue between Dr King Schultz and Django and the marshal before and after the bounty hunter shoots Sheriff Bill Sharp.

-Djano Unchained (2012) is simply a masterpiece that embeds all the typical Tarantino and Western characteristics we love and at the same time shows us an incredibly clever, nuanced and — dare we say it — amusing critique of slavery; while most Western films completely ignore the aspect of slavery.
+Django Unchained (2012) is simply a masterpiece, embodying all the Tarantino and Western trappings we love, while giving us an incredibly clever, nuanced and – dare we say it – amusing critique of slavery, when most Western films ignore the aspect of slavery altogether.

-YouTube comments often read that Black Panther (2018) is the first true black superhero.
-I contradict the comments, because he had already existed six years before: Tarantino’s Django.
+YouTube comments often say that Black Panther (2018) is the first real black superhero.
+I disagree with the comments because he existed six years before that: Tarantino’s Django.

-I want to give some space to my love for Django Unchained and enumerate the most important strengths of the film:
+I want to give some space to my love for Django Unchained and list the film’s main strengths:

-- Schultz breaks through the racist binary culture (whites as the epitome of culture and civilization, while blacks are seen as uncivilized and incapable of the proper use of language and appreciation of culture) by making the complacent Southerners seem wildly uncivilized compared to him.
-He is essentially an emblem of the mythical European civilization on which American men of means have built their plantations.
+- Schultz breaks through the racist binary culture (whites as the epitome of culture and civilization, blacks as uncivilized and incapable of proper use of language and appreciation of culture) by making the complacent Southerners look wildly uncivilized in comparison to him.
+He is essentially a symbol of the mythical European civilization on which American men of means have built their plantations.

-- When Django shoots the first Brittle brother directly into the middle of a Bible page attached to his shirt, it is as if Django’s shot at the bloody hypocrisy alludes to the use of Christianity to justify the brutality of slavery.
+- When Django shoots the first Brittle brother right in the middle of a Bible page pinned to his shirt, it is as if Django’s shot at the bloody hypocrisy of using Christianity to justify the brutality of slavery.

-- Django’s aesthetic choices in some way describe what the theorist José Esteban Muñoz called Desidentification.
-For Muñoz, desidentification is a strategy of acting against a dominant ideology that does not simply try to escape or assimilate into it.
-Django does not wear the clothes of a southern aristocrat to become one, but to abuse the idea of the southern gentleman.
-In other words, he takes the cultural logic of participation, slavery, and decomposes its symbols from within.
+- Django’s aesthetic choices in some ways describe what the theorist José Esteban Muñoz has called desidentification.
+For Muñoz, desidentification is a strategy of acting against a dominant ideology that does not simply seek to escape or assimilate into it.
+Django wears the clothes of a Southern aristocrat not to become one, but to misuse the idea of the Southern gentleman.
+In other words, he takes the cultural logic of participation, of slavery, and decomposes its symbols from within.

 - The destruction of Candyland can be seen as a metaphorical demand for the destruction of the institution of slavery in general.

 - Stephen is definitely a villain who knows exactly what he is doing and uses his superimposed laughter to gain trust and influence.
-Django thus gives him the same fate as the white slave traders.
-Nevertheless, I would like to take a step back: He probably never had another way to gain some kind of freedom under conditions of slavery.
-He was given the chance to be freed by a fake German dentist and to be taught how to make his way to freedom.
-Stephen tries to manifest his own power by playing the (bad) cards given to him.
-From hard work in the fields, he served himself in the relative comfort of Candie’s home and has even come so far that he can withdraw and contradict his master.
+Django gives him the same fate as the white slave traders.
+However, I would like to take a step back: He probably never had any other chance of gaining any kind of freedom under the conditions of slavery.
+He was given the chance to be freed by a fake German dentist and taught how to find his way to freedom.
+Stephen tries to manifest his own power by playing the (bad) cards he has been dealt.
+From hard labor in the fields to the relative comfort of Candie’s house, he has come to the point where he can rebel and contradict his master.

-Tarantino’s dialogues are living art, which magically create a realism in the film, which outside Tarantino’s preferred medium would not be the basis for conversations taken from life.
+Tarantino’s dialogue is living art that magically creates a realism in the film that would not be the basis for conversations taken from life outside of Tarantino’s preferred medium.

-For me, this grandiosity of Tarantino was broken with The Hateful Eight.
-Although the dialogues can be attributed incomparably to Tarantino, they lack weight and sophistication.
-Violence is brutal, soulless and used solely for the sake of violence.
+For me, this grandiosity of Tarantino’s was broken with The Hateful Eight.
+Although the dialogue is Tarantino’s, it lacks weight and sophistication.
+The violence is brutal, soulless, and used for the sake of violence.

-Less Red Jam Than Expected, More Soullessly Used Than Hoped For
+Less Red Jam Than Expected, More Soulless Than Hoped For

-When I watched Once Upon a Time in Hollywood, I waited about halfway through the film for a violent discharge.
-When it finally reached its end with the Tarantino scenes, I was disinclined.
-There was one thing missing: the corresponding conflict.
-The backbone of his stylistic means.
+When I watched Once Upon a Time in Hollywood, I was waiting about halfway through for a violent release.
+When it finally came to the end with the Tarantino scenes, I was reluctant.
+One thing was missing: the conflict.
+The backbone of his stylistic devices.

 The depictions of violence only serve to continue the parallel strand of the plot.
-This single basis of Tarantino’s intention is not reason enough for me to grant the violence room for development.
+This single basis of Tarantino’s intention is not enough for me to give the violence room to develop.

-If anyone knows how to give brutality facets, it’s Quentin Tarantino.
-For example, how he mocks the audience in Inglourious Basterds: We amuse ourselves at the expense of the grotesque reactions of the Nazis to the film shown during the German evening in Paris about the soldier, who becomes famous when he, cut off from his troop, shoots enemy soldiers from a bell tower in the course of several days.
-But a short time later, when brute violence breaks down in the hall, it is we who are visibly entertained, staring at the screen and enjoying the scenery of justice.
+If anyone knows how to add facets to brutality, it’s Quentin Tarantino.
+Take the way he mocks the audience in Inglourious Basterds: We have a good laugh at the expense of the Nazis’ grotesque reactions to the film shown on German Night in Paris about the soldier who becomes famous for shooting enemy soldiers from a bell tower over the course of several days, cut off from his troops.
+But a little later, when brutal violence breaks out in the hall, it is we who are visibly entertained, gazing at the screen and enjoying the scene of justice.

 In the Style of the Early Tarantino Films, Without the Joy of Experimentation

-Since Pulp Fiction (1994), Quentin Tarantino has drawn us into a game of references in each of his films and used them repeatedly to break out of the game and create something radically new.
-This is what Tarantino is known and cherished for.
+Since Pulp Fiction (1994), Quentin Tarantino has drawn us into a game of references in each of his films, using them again and again to break out of the game and create something radically new.
+This is what Tarantino is known and appreciated for.

-He emphasized often the fact that he would only shoot ten feature-length films.
-For a long time, I was fascinated by his striving and the sheer endless creativity.
-Since his eighth film, I have seen this strand broken and his ninth frustrates me as much as he leaves me unsatisfied.
+He often emphasized that he would only make ten feature films.
+For a long time I was fascinated by his drive and sheer endless creativity.
+Since his eighth film, I have seen that thread broken, and his ninth frustrates me as much as it leaves me unsatisfied.

-Once Upon a Time in Hollywood loses itself in its own nostalgia.
-It narrates tensionless and complacently.
-In terms of film and acting, the film is, of course, brilliant and of a higher quality than the blockbusters of recent years have offered.
-But his nostalgia has something helpless about it.
-It seems as if Tarantino himself is clinging to an era whose demise he can't accept.
+Once Upon a Time in Hollywood gets lost in its own nostalgia.
+It narrates without tension and complacently.
+In terms of film and acting, the film is of course brilliant and of a higher quality than the blockbusters of recent years.
+But there is something helpless about his nostalgia.
+It’s as if Tarantino himself is clinging to an era whose end he can’t accept.

-Like the movie’s protagonists Rick and Cliff are tired and empty, Tarantino doesn’t seem to be able or willing any more.
-Hardly anything happens for two hours.
-The once punchline-rich dialogues turn into a monotonous bleating.
-The machinery of references screeches and comes to a standstill at the end of the film.
+Just as the film’s protagonists, Rick and Cliff, are tired and empty, Tarantino seems unable or unwilling to do anything more.
+For two hours, hardly anything happens.
+The once punchy dialogue turns into a monotonous bleat.
+The referential machinery squeaks and grinds to a halt at the end of the film.

 Articles Which Are Important to Me